mblankleder/hamradio-logbook/README.md

 1 - Create the database:
 mysql> create database logbook;

-2 - Create the tables using the "create_tables" script under the install directory
+2 - Create the tables using the "create_tables" script under the install directory.

-3 - Configure the db.php file according with your settings
+3 - Configure the db.php and owner_config.php files according with your needs.